Gorky1985/grid-based-website-ver1/README.md

 ## Project Overview 🎉

 A simple page made with HTML, CSS and Javascript.
+Javascript powered slide-over off-canvas navigation.
+Card design in the main area.
-Javascript powered slide-over off-canvas navigation Focused on implementation of CSS Grid.
+Focused on implementation of CSS Grid.
 Design ideas from Video Course made by Morten Rand-Hendriksen.